 April 6th, 6pm 2023 at St. Paul’s Church

 On this night that Jesus at the Last Supper gave his disciples the new commandment to love one another, as he has loved them.
 As his time has come and he will soon face his Passion, he establishes the Holy Eucharist.
 The Maundy, the Holy Thursday liturgy, includes the celebration of the Holy Eucharist.
 At the end of the service, the Blessed Sacrament of Holy Communion is carried reverently to an altar of repose at the rear of the Church were some flowers remain representing the Garden of Gethseneme.
 Nearly everything is stripped from the high altar and the church, preparing it for Good Friday.
 This stripping, together with the service as a whole, identifies Maundy Thursday as the first service in the Holy Triduum, the three days of the Paschal mystery.
 It is followed by Good Friday, the day Jesus died for our sins.

-Like the Good Friday services, this morning service occurs in the church as it appears after the stripping on Maundy Thursday.
-The Holy Saturday liturgy is solemn as Jesus remains in the tomb on this day.
+After the Good Friday service, the church still appears as it after the stripping of the Altar on Maundy Thursday.
+The Holy Saturday day is solemn as Jesus remains in the tomb on this day.
 After this the Church is cleaned and prepared for the Great Vigil of Easter and Easter Sunday.